 What systems and processes should small accountancy firms have to manage their sales and marketing?

-Growing your accountancy practice and leaving your marketing and sales to chance is a recipe for low marketing and sales effectiveness.
-I.e. you are throwing money away AND leaving money on the table.
-It’s just going to be SO much harder to reliably generate the right sort of leads for your accountancy firm.
+Growing your accountancy practice but eaving your marketing and sales to chance is a recipe for low marketing and sales effectiveness.
+You are throwing money away AND leaving money on the table.
+It’s just going to be SO much harder to reliably generate the right sort of leads for your accountancy firm without a system.

 If you have systems and processes for your marketing and sales (as well as observe the hygiene factors talked about in this blog post ) you can easily scale your practice as you know what works.
 Growing your accountancy practice is so much easier when you know what works for your marketing and sales.
 Then when you know what works it makes is SO much easier to forecast the available capacity your firm will require going forward.